FurqanHun/scripts-sh/README.md

 # scripts-sh

-Shell scripts i wrote for my own use.
+Bash scripts i wrote for my own use.

 ## Note for myself